 KC: Yes I think so.
 It sounds bad but I don’t think that it’s necessarily bad; it depends on how you do it.

 ŞY: I have a last question.
 We had an interview with Micheal Sorkin and what he mentioned was very similar to your idea of “archipelago”.
-He was also saying that to sustain the city life which will be the reality of next century we have to live in smaller cities.
+He was also saying that to sustain city life which will be the reality of the next century we have to live in smaller cities.
 We have to focus on smaller cities with less population.
-So in other words, we have to devide the cities into parts or have to create smaller cities, so it reminded me of your “archipalago” proposal, which is very convincing and sustainable itself, but I have one question about the social dynamic of this approach.
-When you create “archipelago” or “smaller cities” you are creating, a different city which is connected to the city itself.
-Like, in the Dutch example you have different types of settlements which are connected to the city of Amsterdam or in the housing example.
-What do you think about the cohesion of the city image or city identity with the concept of “Archipelago” smallest city concept?
-Do you think that it has a contribution to the city identity itself directly or it is weakening the city image?
+So in other words, we have to divide the cities into parts or have to create smaller cities, it reminded me of your “archipelago” proposal, which is very convincing and sustainable, but I have one question about the social dynamic of this approach.
+When you create an “archipelago” or “smaller city” you are creating, a different city which is connected to the city itself.
+Like, in the Dutch example, you have different types of settlements which are connected to the city of Amsterdam or in the housing example.
+What do you think about the cohesion of the city image or city identity with the concept of the “Archipelago” smallest city concept?
+Do you think that it has a direct contribution to the city’s identity itself or it is weakening the city’s image?

 KC: No, this “archipelago” identity is very much meant as an identity which is not presuming that the islands are too independent.
-But that the islands together form a hierarchical system in which the old center is the most important one.
-And, I think that is the difference with the so-called periphery people who think that all these islands can be completely different and fragmented having nothing to do with each other.
-And, I showed the concept of Helsinki because it is clearly the concept that the islands have their own position but at the same time they are contributing organ to the organism as a whole, in which the central city is the most important part and I think that’s very important because many classical urbanists provoked the compact city and many of the peripherists provoked the disintegration of the city but the factor we look, for instance, that’s unique in Amsterdam, also probably in Istanbul, you see that there are some places that are focal, the most important, like here this area of Taksim is really the center of agglomeration.
-The agglomeration is deviding into a lot of different hills and islands, whatever, but they all have a certain position and relation to the center.
-And I think you should develop this idea of archipalago in the relation of this hierarchy, not in the idea of isolation.
+But that the islands together form a hierarchical system in which the old centre is the most important one.
+And, I think that is the difference with the so-called periphery people who think that all these islands can be completely different and fragmented having nothing to do with each other. , I showed the concept of Helsinki because it is the concept that the islands have their position but at the same time they are contributing organs to the organism as a whole, in which the central city is the most important part and I think that’s very important because many classical urbanists provoked the compact city and many of the peripherals provoked the disintegration of the city but the factor we look, for instance, that’s unique in Amsterdam, also probably in Istanbul, you see that some places are focal, the most important, like here this area of Taksim is the centre of agglomeration.
+The agglomeration is divided into a lot of different hills and islands, but they all have a certain position and relation to the centre.
+And I think you should develop this idea of an archipelago about this hierarchy, not in the idea of isolation.

-ŞY: So, what you mean actually is not defining something new, but, to redefine something which is already existing, like to look at Istanbul’s hierarchy, it’s been the centers, valleys and the hills and define a new concept out of that.
+ŞY: So, what you mean is not defining something new, but, redefining something which already exists, like to look at Istanbul’s hierarchy, it’s been the centres, valleys and the hills and define a new concept out of that.

 KC: Yes, exactly.

-KC: So it is going to probably anounce the identification too.
+KC: So it is going to probably announce the identification too.

 GŞ: You are defining KCAP as a non-ideological group.
 What do you mean by “being ideological”?

-KC: We are not ideological…Well, I’ve always had a big difficulty with the word of “ideological” because, that’s very much 70’s.
+KC: We are not ideological…Well, I’ve always had a big difficulty with the word “ideological” because that’s very much the 70’s.
 The most characterized thing which people say is that we are radical pragmatists.
-In a way, it is true because we do not first build up a theory of urbanism and then implement it on the city but we write our theme from the practical work in the city.
-And, in that respect we could say that we are not so ideological.
+In a way, it is true because we do not first build up a theory of urbanism and then implement it in the city but we write our theme from the practical work in the city.
+And, in that respect, we could say that we are not so ideological.

 ÖK: Would you like to be ideological?

 KC: No. But, I think that our attitude is extremely clear.
 I think we are very generative, almost maybe biomorphical.
-We look to biological analogies very much and also realize that we should not take that too serious.
+We look to biological analogies very much and also realize that we should not take them too seriously.

-ÖK: But, I mean if you compare urban planners to architects, architects much more depend on archeology and theory…
+ÖK: But, I mean if you compare urban planners to architects, architects much more depend on archaeology and theory…

-ÖK: And, you have to invent a scheme where you can also intervent the architect’s ego and all his taste.
+ÖK: And, you have to invent a scheme where you can also intervene in the architect’s ego and all his taste.

 KC: Yes.
-Our job is to be able to let certain architects flourish in that qualties within the urban scheme.
+Our job is to be able to let certain architects flourish in those qualities within the urban scheme.
 It depends on the kind of urban scheme that you make.
-Whether the architects can freak out completely in their own taste which you can put Kollhoff, Krier and Koolhas in one scheme or they should be more coherent.
+Whether the architects can freak out completely in their taste you can put Kollhoff, Krier and Koolhas in one scheme or they should be more coherent.
 You can turn on these buttons.

-ÖK: Do you think that the urban planning education is a bit seperated from education of architecture in Turkey?
+ÖK: Do you think that urban planning education is a bit separated from the education in architecture in Turkey?

 KC: I don’t know.

 ŞY: People look down on it.
-People who go to get an urban planning education are the ones who mostly the ones who wanted to get into architecture program but did not get enough points.
-It’s very tragical but it’s the case.
+People who go to get an urban planning education are the ones who mostly the ones who wanted to get into architecture programs but do not get enough points.
+It’s very tragic but it’s the case.
 So, that’s why we don’t have very effective and good urban designers.
 People don’t see that like…

 KC: It’s a bit like everywhere.
 The original urban design discipline is very much based on the planning discipline which is mostly people who can not design at all.
 The best urban designs still have been made by architects.